yoyotruly/coursera-getting-cleaning-data/README.md

----
-title: "Coursera Getting and Cleaning Data - Final Project"
+# Coursera Getting and Cleaning Data - Final Project
----

 This document is to explain the R script (run_analysis.R) for the final project of Coursera's Getting and Cleaning Data course.
 The objective of this project is to collect, work with, and clean the [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) data set from the UCI Machine Learning Repository.
 The R script performs the following tasks: